DonFrog/WeatherChecker/README.md

     	});
     }
 Replace API_KEY_HERE with your openweather key.
+You should get an error message here.
+Try to fix it.

 Next call this function from the getWeather() function.
 So it should now look like this:-